Storm Reference - Data Modification

 Add or Modify Properties Using Subqueries

-Property values can also be set using a subquery to assign the secondary property’s value.
-The subquery executes a Storm query to lift the node(s) whose primary property should be assigned as the value of the specified secondary property.
+Secondary property values can be set using a subquery to assign the value.
+The subquery executes a Storm query to lift the node(s) whose primary property should be assigned as the value of the secondary property.

 This is a specialized use case that is most useful when working with property values that are guids (see GUID) as it avoids the need to type or copy and paste the guid value.
-Using a subquery allows you to reference the guid node using a more “human friendly” method (typically a secondary property).
+Using a subquery allows you to reference the guid node using a more “human friendly” method.

 (See Storm Reference - Subqueries for additional detail on subqueries.)